 This project takes a collaborative and practical approach to improving the sharing and use of knowledge needed to implement the Better Care model of data-driven continuous healthcare learning.
 It works across the Better Care community and more widely to understand people’s information and learning needs, key enablers and barriers to knowledge sharing, and the advantages (and disadvantages) of different knowledge-sharing channels.
 We are advancing knowledge sharing in practice by supporting the use of existing tools (such as the HDR UK Innovation Gateway), establishing a ‘Learning Collaborative’ and holding a Computable Knowledge Hack Day using both Better Care outputs and NICE guidelines.

 By being able to better access, appraise and put into use large-scale data, advanced analytics and the actionable knowledge this generates, clinicians can drive continual improvements in the care they provide.
 This project is improving clinicians’, researchers’, patients’ and the public’s understanding of the different platforms and channels available for knowledge sharing so that insights and learnings are shared across the Better Care community and beyond.

-Project Directors: Philip Scott, University of Portsmouth; Jeremy Wyatt, University of Southampton
+Project Leads: Philip Scott, University of Portsmouth; Jeremy Wyatt, University of Southampton

 Team members: Lindsay Turner, Faculty of Clinical Informatics; James Mitchell, Keele University; Jan Hoogewerf, Faculty of Clinical Informatics